github/hotkey/README.md

 ## How is this used on GitHub?

-All shortcuts (for example `g i`, `.`, `Meta+Shift+k`) within GitHub use this feature to declare the shortcut in server side templates.
+All shortcuts (for example `g i`, `.`, `Meta+k`) within GitHub use hotkey to declare shortcuts in server side templates.
 This is used on almost every page on GitHub.

 ## Installation

 ```